josephyooo/lambda/README.md

 ## Usage

-If you want to use it, use your own [discord bot token](https://discordapp.com/developers/applications/me), [reddit user account](https://www.reddit.com/register), [owm api key](https://home.openweathermap.org/api_keys), [google api key](https://developers.google.com/api-client-library/python/guide/aaa_apikeys), and [google custom search engine id](https://support.google.com/customsearch/answer/2649143?hl=en).
+If you want to use it, use your own [discord bot token](https://discordapp.com/developers/applications/me), [owm api key](https://home.openweathermap.org/api_keys), [google api key](https://developers.google.com/api-client-library/python/guide/aaa_apikeys), and [google custom search engine id](https://support.google.com/customsearch/answer/2649143?hl=en).
 Create a new file in config called 'config.json'.
 Inside of that file enter your keys, tokens, etc. into it following this format:
 ```
 {
   "command_prefix": [